 How to Resize an Image in Photoshop

-Let’s start by tackling the issue of image size and resolution.
+Let’s start by addressing the difference between image size and resolution.
 This is important when resizing an image in Photoshop.

 Understanding Image Size and Resolution